 Casks and Whisky: Types, Aging and Their Influence on Taste

-In the world of whisky, barrels play a vital role in defining the taste, aroma, and color of the spirit.
-If you’re a whisky enthusiast, you probably already know that barrel aging is one of the most important steps in the production process.
+In the world of whisky, barrels play a fundamental role in defining the taste, aroma, and color of the spirit.
+If you're a whisky enthusiast, you probably already know that barrel aging is one of the most important stages of the production process.
 But how exactly does maturation work?
-What types of barrels are used, and how do they affect the final result?
-In this post, we’ll explore the different types of barrels used in the aging process, the mechanics of maturation, and the essential role of wood.
-Discover how each barrel tells a unique story that’s reflected in every sip of whisky.
+What types of barrels are used, and how do they influence the final result?

-Whisky Maturation Process: A Journey Through Time
+The Whisky Aging Process: A Journey Through Time

 1. Subtractive Maturation: Cleaning the Distillate